CDLUC3/uc3-present/devops_build/README.md

 ### Migration plan
 - Multi-year migration
-- Resources moving from centralized account to program specific accounts
+- Resources moving from centralized account to team-specific accounts
   - Dev teams will have console access
 - Everything in production will be created with infrastructure as code